openownership/openownership.beta/_visualisation/core/definitions.md

 layout: visualisation
 ---

+The following terms are used throughout the BOVS specifications.
+{: .lead }

+## General

 ![Nodes, Arrows and Chains in a BOVS Diagram](bovs-core-definitions-structure.jpg)

 At their core, BOVS Diagrams are [directed graphs](https://en.wikipedia.org/wiki/Directed_graph){:target="_blank"} (basically, flow diagrams).
 They consist of Nodes (vertices), connected by Arrows (edges).

-The following terms are used to talk generally about parts of BOVS Diagrams.
+These terms are used to talk generally about parts of BOVS Diagrams.

 Node
 : Nodes function like nouns, representing Parties (see below).